AliceO2Group/RunConditionTable/README.md

 ./scripts/dev-sshopen.sh <USER> <SERVER_NAME>
 ```

-2. If you want to use prxoy other than default (because  e.g. the application is <b>NOT</b> running on docker) you need to specify the socket you are going to use on your own.
+2. If you want to use proxy other than default (because  e.g. the application is <b>NOT</b> running on docker) you need to specify the socket you are going to use on your own.
 First open the socket via ssh:
 ```bash
 ssh -D localhost:12345 <user>@<host>
 ```